Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Theoretical Background

+\textbf{Motivation:} Our approach requires a localized sampling strategy denoted \emph{burst sampling} \cite{Singer2008}.
 A burst is a collection comprising samples taken from a local neighborhood.
-Consequently, bursts can be used to provide information on the \emph{local} variability in the neighborhood of each data point, allowing for the estimation of the Jacobian (up to an orthogonal transformation) of the unknown measurement function.
+Consequently, bursts can provide information on the \emph{local} variability in the vicinity of each data point, allowing for estimating the Jacobian (up to an orthogonal transformation) of the unknown measurement function.

 \textbf{Assumptions and Derivation:} First, for simplicity, we consider the case where the latent domain of our system of interest is a path-connected domain in the Euclidean space $\mathcal{X}\subset\mathbb{R}^d$.
-Observations of the system consist of samples captured by a measurement device and are given as a nonlinear smooth and bijective function $f:\mathcal{X}\rightarrow\mathcal{Y}$ where $\mathcal{Y}$ is the ambient, or measurement space.
-In our setting, the measurement space satisfies $\mathcal{Y}\subset\mathbb{R}^D$ where $d\ll D$.
+Observations of the system consist of samples captured by a measurement device and are given as a nonlinear smooth and bijective function $f:\mathcal{X}\rightarrow\mathcal{Y}$, where $\mathcal{Y}\subset\mathbb{R}^D$ is the ambient or measurement space, and $D\gg d$.
+The high dimensional acoustic features, namely the \acp{RTF}, constitute the measurement space in our setting.